-Version: As Reported by House Transportation and Public Safety
+Version: As Passed by the House

 Primary Sponsors: Reps.
 Sobecki and Cutrona

 Local Impact Statement Procedure Required: No

 Jean J. Botomogno, Principal Economist

 Highlights

 - The bill provides a temporary sales and use tax exemption for parts and components (such as engines, transmissions, batteries, and brakes) that are specifically designed for use in, and are unique to, the production of electric vehicle products.
 Codified law already provides two manufacturing sales tax exemptions, so this provision is likely to have little fiscal effect. - The bill establishes a ten-member Electric Vehicle Commission within the Department of Transportation to study and make policy recommendations related to electric vehicle product manufacturing in Ohio.